Regulatory Capital Rule: eSLR, TLAC, and Long-Term Debt Requirements for US GSIBs (Joint Trades)

 SIFMA AMG believes that under the CEA, the CFTC must find that speculative position limits are “necessary” and “appropriate” and balance several countervailing statutory factors on a contract-by-contract basis before promulgating position limits rules.
 The CFTC has not met these statutory requirements in promulgating the 2013 NPRM.
 The group requests that the CFTC withdraw this proposal to make the needed findings.

-SIFMA provided additional comments to U.S. Securities and Exchange Commission (SEC) in response to The NASDAQ Stock Market LLC’s (“Nasdaq”)…
+SIFMA provided comments to the U.S. Securities and Exchange Commission (SEC) to ensure that the single national market system plan…